amolrv/amolrv.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
 Hello!

-I'm a software engineer who has been working on commercial projects since 2012.
-Along the way I have been very lucky to learn from outstanding people and work with them on the exciting projects.

-These days I'm focused on product design and building leadership skills at [Layer](https://golayer.io/).

-If you want to talk about software or ask a question, don't hesitate to reach out on [twitter](https://twitter.com/amol_vyawhare).
-I'm learning a lot from the smart and kind people around the world.
-I'd be glad to help out someone as well.
+For over 11 years, I've been passionately creating and delivering software systems, working on projects/products using a variety of technologies ranging from basic standalone apps to majestic monoliths and highly scalable micro-services.

+I enjoy working on complicated systems, improving their designs, empowering users, and providing strong technical leadership to a team.

+When working on a project, I'm primarily concerned with direction, performance, quality, extensibility, maintainability, simplicity, and usability.

+As a Freelance Software Engineer based in Pune, ***I am open to remote or hybrid work***.

-> In case if you want to hire me reach out me on [linkedin](https://linkedin.com/in/amol){:target="_blank"} or check out my [resume](https://amolrv.github.io/resume).
+> In case if you want to hire me reach out me on [linkedin](https://linkedin.com/in/amol){:target="_blank"} or check out my [resume](/resume).
 {: .prompt-tip }